 College Job Interview Questions and Answers

-The best way to prepare for a job interview is to practice.
-By learning the most common interview questions and practicing your answers, you can feel more confident during your interview.
+The best way to prepare for a job interview is by learning the most common interview questions and practicing your answers.

 Types of College Job Interview Questions

 There are a few types of questions that you might get during a job interview as a college student or recent graduate.
 Many questions will be common interview questions you might be asked at any job, including questions about your work history and your skill sets.

 Some of these common interview questions will be personal questions about your character.
 For example, you might be asked questions about what motivates you, what your weaknesses are, or how you handle stressful situations.

 You will also likely be asked a number of behavioral interview questions.
 These are questions about how you’ve handled certain work or school situations in the past.
 For example, you might be asked about a time you had to use your leadership skills, or a time you had to resolve a conflict between peers.
 The idea behind these questions is that how you behaved in the past gives the interviewer insight into how you might behave on the job.

 As a college student or recent graduate, you will also likely get a number of questions about your college experience.
 Some of these questions will be about your choices in college, such as, why you chose your major, what your favorite course was, or why you selected the college you did.
 You might also get questions about your achievements in school, including group projects you worked on, papers you wrote, or awards you won.